piernagorda/FORTRAN-TESTS/README.md

 * FORTRAN 66
 * FORTRAN 77

-I would include FORTRAN III in that list, but the manual was never made public.
-It included some new features like being able to use inline assembly code, but since it was never an official release, it won't be included.
-All the features of FORTRAN III were included in FORTRAN IV.
+FORTRAN III is not in that list since the manual was never made public.
+It included some new features like inline assembly code, and those features were naturally included in FORTRAN IV.

-In the future, I will create another repository targetting modern Fortran (from Fortran 90 all the way up until Fortran 2018 (the latest version)).
-I would also love to dedicate some time to code High Performance Fortran code since it can be one of the fastest languages availables.
+In the future, I will create another repository targetting modern Fortran (from Fortran 90 all the way up until Fortran 2018, the latest version).
+I would also love to dedicate some time to code High Performance Fortran since it can be one of the fastest languages availables.
 However, as I said, it will be a future project.
 For now, I will be focusing on the legacy versions.

 ## FORTRAN I